jacklowrie/piazza-bot/README.md

 # piazza-bot
-Expands piazza post numbers to include the link to the actual post.
+Slack bot that expands piazza post numbers to include a link to the actual post.

+## Dependencies
+Slack Bolt
+python dotenv